 Schedule Rotation and Alignment

-Each tire on a car wears at a different rate.
-Front wheels tend to wear faster from steering than the rear wheels, which simply follow, but your turning and braking habits can also impact how fast each tire wears.
-By moving tires around every few months to equalize wear, a simple rotation can extend the life of all your tires by several thousand miles.
+Each tire on a car wears at a slightly different rate.
+Scheduling a rotation to move the tires around every few months will help to equalize wear which can, in turn, extend the life of all your tires by several thousand miles.
 Most mechanics recommend rotating tires every 6,000 to 8,000 miles to promote uniform tire wear.

 At V&F Auto